stevenrskelton/sortable-table/README.md

 ```

 Example of a `rowTemplate` that prints out column values based on internally calculated field values.
-The `field` names are the names of the table columns, and useful if there are `column` formulas being applied:
+The `field` names (ie: alice, bill, casey) are the names of the table columns, this is useful where `column` formulas are applied:

 ```html
 <template id="myRowTemplate_2">